LEARNING THE DIAGNOSIS

 In 2016, I was blessed to be carrying a baby that was VERY much wanted and that we spent years trying to conceive.
 I was so excited that the nursery was practically done by the end of the first trimester.

-We decided to do an early blood test to find out the gender of our little one, so that I could continue on with my need to prepare everything before this amazing blessing came into our lives.
+We decided to do an early blood test to find out the gender of our little one so that I could continue with my need to prepare everything before this amazing blessing came into our lives.
 At 15 weeks along, we found out that, in fact, we were expecting a little girl; however, along with that, we received the most earth-shattering news.
-They told us that she was also likely to have turner syndrome.
+They told us that she was also likely to have Turner Syndrome.

 SEARCHING FOR INFORMATION AND MAKING A DECISION

 I scoured the internet to find the very few success stories out there.
 We needed some kind of hope.
 At 20 weeks gestation, after an echocardiogram and ultrasound of the baby, we found that she was not only facing Turner Syndrome but also fetal hydrops, a cystic hygroma, and missing chambers of her heart.
 If she was born alive, she would need heart surgery immediately following birth.